jasonmorganson/pac/README.md

-PAC
+pack
 ===

-# package.json automatic configurator
+# A tool to sync local package.json files from a master one

 Automatically configures a package.json file from another.
 This is allows you to keep a master copy of a package.json file and keep other package.json files in